yourworstnightmare1/appUnblocker/README.md

 appUnblocker uses an oversight in `SET __COMPAT_LAYER` in batchscript, then using the `RunAsInvoker` variable, which allows you to run most executable files without administrator.

 # Compatibility
 appUnblocker is supported on Windows 10/11.
+Not all executable files work properly with this and may break if opened using appUnblocker.
 > [!NOTE]
 > appUnblocker may work on older Windows releases, but it may not be consistent in its success or is even fully supported.